rockycool000007/Python-Projects/README.md

 ## Black History Facts Generator

-This is a project I made in Febuary 2017 to provide random Black History Facts for my Twitter feed.
+This is a project I made in Febuary 2017 in JavaScript (source code here: https://github.com/bcgates82/js-projects) to provide random Black History Facts for my Twitter feed.
 I found myself looking up random facts online and thought there had to be a better way.

 The project was originally written in JavaScript and used an `array` to hold the facts, and displayed them randomly on a website using jQuery and the `random` and `Math` methods in JavaScript.
 In Python I'm still selecting the facts randomly using the `random` method.